GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 	temporal SNR (_tSNR.txt), difference between 1st and last time frame (_sub.nii.gz)
 #### 3. Distortion correction using fsl topup:
     a.
 Relign 1 reverse EPI scan to the 1st volume of the forward EPI data
     b.
-Estimate the topup correction parameters (see the required topup parameter files in section IV)
+Estimate the topup correction parameters (see the required topup parameter files in section III)
     c.
 Apply topup correction
 #### 4. Brain extraction:
 Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3d* toolbox.
 One can run both functions and pick the best extrated brain for manual editing in the next step.